annashipman/annashipman.github.io/_posts/2022-03-22-meeting-check-in.md

 ## Keep them simple

-The purpose of the check-in is solely that everyone has a chance to practice speaking in that meeting and being heard.
+The purpose of the check-in is solely that everyone has a chance to practise speaking in that meeting and being heard.

 So it doesn't matter what is said, just that they've already spoken, before the time comes where they may have an important contribution to make.